LiviuBeraru/tuts/stm/blinky_int/Readme.md

 from ST. The makefile supposes the library is located one level above the directory containing this code.

-This example was tested on Archlinux only.
+This example was tested on Archlinux only but should run on any Linux distribution.